Abbott to buy Latin American drugmaker CFR in $2.9 billion deal

 LONDON The Bank of England will spell out more clearly what insurers should be doing to protect policyholders such as the elderly after a report called for clearer safeguards.

-This is the first deal for Abbott since it split into two businesses and spun off its blockbuster rheumatoid arthritis drug in a new company, AbbVie Inc, last year and comes at a time when health mergers have surged.
+It is the first deal for Abbott since it split into two businesses and spun off its blockbuster rheumatoid arthritis drug in a new company, AbbVie Inc, last year.

-Abbott plans to focus the branded generics business on about 14 or 15 fast-growing countries in emerging markets.
+Abbott plans to focus the branded generics business on about 14 or 15 fast growing countries that are in emerging markets.
+The developed markets for these products are not as attractive, the company said.

-"Not all geographies are alike, and some are not particular focuses for us," Chief Executive Officer Miles White said during a conference call with investors.
-White said the company was still looking at other transactions.
+"Not all geographies are alike and some are not particular focuses for us," CEO Miles White said during a conference call with investors.
+White said the company is still looking at other transactions.

-While the Latin American pharmaceuticals market has been attractive to big drugmakers, there are few other big opportunities like CFR because most companies are small, family-owned businesses.

-The pharmaceutical retail and distribution industry does have some larger companies, such as Mexico’s Grupo Casa Saba and Brazil’s Hypermarcas.
-Earlier this month, Casa Saba sold its Chilean health retail arm, Farmacias Ahumada, to Britain's Alliance Boots for $638 million.

-Abbott will buy about 73 percent of publicly traded CFR from a holding company controlled by the Weinstein family, which founded the company in the 1920s.
-It will conduct a tender offer for the remaining shares.
+The CFR purchase will take place in two parts.
+It will buy about 73 percent of the publicly-traded company through an indirect holding company.
+It will also conduct a tender offer for the remaining shares.

 SALE SURPRISE

 The move was a surprise to Latin American analysts, who were unaware the company was in the midst of a sale.
-A few months ago its $1.2 billion bid for South Africa's Adcock Ingram AIPJ.J failed.
+A few months ago it had been bidding $1.2 billion bid for South Africa's Adcock Ingram AIPJ.J but then walked away.

+CFR shares were halted in Santiago.
+Abbott shares rose 0.6 percent to $39.50 in morning New York trading.

 “This is very surprising,” said Claudia Cavada, senior analyst with Banchile Inversiones in Santiago.
 “It’s a very good price compared to yesterday’s closing price.”

+Cavada said that Chile is an attractive market and it is fairly competitive for pharmaceutical firms.

-CFR shares closed Thursday at 124.51 pesos and were trading at around 181.5 Chilean pesos on Friday.
-Abbott stock dipped 0.6 percent to $39.00 in New York.
-JPMorgan analyst Michael Weinstein said in a research note that the move filled a hole while Abbott continues to weigh the sale of its established products business in developed markets.
+JP Morgan analyst Michael Weinstein said in a research note the move fills a hole for Abbott in its Latin American presence while the company weighs the sale of its developed market established products business.

-CFR Pharmaceuticals sells about 1,000 products across Latin America and has 7,000 employees and research and development and manufacturing facilities in Chile, Colombia, Peru and Argentina.
+CFR Pharmaceuticals sells about 1,000 products across Latin America, including generic drugs that have brand names.
+It has 7,000 employees and research and development and manufacturing facilities in Chile, Colombia, Peru and Argentina.

 Abbott sells healthcare devices and branded generics in 150 countries and has 69,000 employees.